sio/potyarkin.com/content/posts/20200124-no-docker-for-selfhosted.md

 - **Images from untrusted sources**

   In addition to the points above you put enormous amount of trust into people who provide the container you're running.
-In container-less scenario you're required to trust the vendor who provides you the base OS and the developer who provides you the custom applications you run upon that OS.
+In containerless scenario you're required to trust the vendor who provides the base OS and the developer who provides the custom applications you run upon that OS.
 When containers come into play, you must extend your trust to the maintainer of the container image, to the vendors who provide the base image that image is built upon, to all the developers who provide any piece of code included